Bullwhip

-A bullwhip is a single-tailed whip, usually made of braided leather or nylon, designed as a tool for working with livestock or competition.
+A bullwhip is a single-tailed whip, usually made of braided leather or nylon, designed as a tool for working with livestock or for competition cracking.

 Bullwhips are pastoral tools, traditionally used to control livestock in open country.
 A bullwhip's length, flexibility, and tapered design allows it to be thrown in such a way that, toward the end of the throw, part of the whip exceeds the speed of sound—thereby creating a small sonic boom.
 The bullwhip was rarely, if ever, used to strike cattle, as this could inflict damage to the animal.
+Instead, the whip was cracked near the animal to startle and guide them, encouraging movement in the desired direction.

+The cracking sound is of a sonic boom.
+This is most likely the first item used by humans to go faster than the speed of sound.

 The bullwhip should not be confused with the stockwhip, an Australian whip also used to control livestock but having a somewhat different structure.

 History

 The origins of the bullwhip are also a matter for debate and, given the perishable nature of leather, are likely to remain so.
 Difficulties in tracing its development also arise from regional and national variations in nomenclature.
 There are claims that it was developed in South America where, like "cow-whips" during the slave trade, it was used as a weapon, or that it arrived there from Spain, but Roman mosaics and earthenware dating to around the 2nd and 3rd centuries AD show what appear to be tapered drop-lash whips, rather than the two-piece whips often associated with the Romans and other ancient cultures.
 Given that the same basic design appears in several primary sources, it seems likely that this is not a stylistic coincidence but a depiction of a design of whip in current use at the time the articles were made.

 During the late 19th and early 20th centuries, as rural economies became increasingly mechanized, demand for all types of whips diminished.
 By the middle of the 20th century, bullwhip making was a dying craft, with only a few craftsmen left making good quality whips.

-In the later half of the 20th century, attempts to preserve traditional crafts, along with a resurgence of interest in Western performance arts and the release of films such as Devo's "Whip It" video and the motion pictures Raiders of the Lost Ark and its sequels in which the hero, Indiana Jones, uses a bullwhip as both a tool and a weapon, led to an increased interest in whip cracking as a hobby and performance art, as well as a competitive sport.
+In the later half of the 20th century, attempts to preserve traditional crafts, along with a resurgence of interest in Western performance arts and the release of films featuring whips, such as Raiders of the Lost Ark, led to an increased interest in whip cracking as a hobby and performance art, as well as a competitive sport.
 Whip cracking competitions focus on the completion of complex multiple cracking routines and precise target work; although other whips are also used in such competitions.

 Whereas, in times past, the bullwhip was designed for one basic, main purpose, modern whip makers design their whips for different specific purposes and to suit different throwing styles.
 Regardless of their intended end use, all bullwhips have certain common features.